kameshsampath/balloon-popper-demo/docs/run_app.md

 !!! tip
     You can filter and interact with the visualizations to explore different aspects of the game data.

+We will explore more about these visualizations in [Analytics Dashboards](./dashboards.md) chapter.

 ## Next Steps